Early Years Foundation Stage

 Your early years provider will decide if you can get an exemption.
 If you get one, you’ll need to apply again after 12 months.

-In the downloads section (right) is a booklet to help you as a parent/carer find out more about how your child is learning and developing during their first five years, in relation to the EYFS.
+In the downloads section (below) is a booklet to help you as a parent/carer find out more about how your child is learning and developing during their first five years, in relation to the EYFS.
 Children develop more rapidly during the first five years of their lives than at any other time.
 This booklet has been written to help you as a parent know what to expect during these vitally important years by focusing on the seven areas of learning and development which are covered in the EYFS.

 Source gov.uk.
 Last updated: 5 June 2015